aquasecurity/tfsec/docs/guides/rego/rego.md

 You may have noticed that the policy checks `bucket.name.value`, instead of just `bucket.name`.
 This is because the `bucket.name` property contains more than just the _value_ of the property, it also contains various metadata about where this property value was defined, including the filename and line number of the source Terraform file.
 You can see an example of this metadata in the jq output above.

-The `res` object which is returned should be created with the `defsec.result()` function.
+The `res` object which is returned should be created with the `result.new()` function.
 This is the magic that ensures line numbers and file numbers can be reported when a policy fails.
 The function takes two parameters:

 - _msg_ This parameter is a string which explains the specific issue which has been encountered, e.g. `MFA is not enabled for this user`
 - _source_ This parameter is the property or object where the problem was encountered.